 - Fetal alcohol syndrome is caused by exposure of the embryo and fetus to ethyl alcohol.

 Fetal alcohol syndrome is caused by drinking alcohol during pregnancy.

 No. Fetal alcohol syndrome is not a genetically inherited condition.
 It is caused by alcohol, i.e. a teratogen (something which damages the fetus).
 However, there can be a number of individuals with fetal alcohol syndrome in a family (e.g. mother and child, or siblings) due to the excessive use of alcohol in that family.

 6-7 Is fetal alcohol syndrome common?

 While it is estimated that 1 in a 1000 infants have fetal alcohol syndrome in most industrialised countries (e.g. USA, UK, France, Sweden) there is concern that the rate of alcohol abuse is increasing and some children with fetal alcohol syndrome are not being recognised.

 In South Africa fetal alcohol syndrome is common.
 In communities in the Western and Northern Cape provinces of South Africa the population prevalence of fetal alcohol syndrome in children attending their first year of school is more than 50 per 1000 children, i.e. 30 times commoner than Down syndrome.
 This is one of the highest reported rates for fetal alcohol syndrome in a community in the world.
 In Soweto the incidence is 20/1000 children.

-An estimated 1.4% of all South African infants are born with fetal alcohol syndrome.
+Although a country rate is not known, it is estimated that 1.4% of all South African infants are born with fetal alcohol syndrome.

 - Other developing countries where women abuse alcohol may also have a similarly high population prevalence of fetal alcohol syndrome.
 However, the research needed to recognise the problem has not yet been done.